About the Program

 The joint MAGES/J.D. student is considered a law student for three out of the four years of the program.
 This would typically mean that students would be eligible for Law Center funding and subject to Law Center tuition and fees in their first year, Main Campus funding and tuition levels in their second year, and Law Center Funding and tuition arrangements for all subsequent years.

 Please indicate on your MAGES application that you are applying to the joint program.
 It is recommended that you write two separate statements of purpose and enclose both in the MAGES application, indicating clearly on the top of the page which statement is for which program.

 Joint MAGES/Undergraduate Applications should contact the BMW Center for German and European Studies (CGES) at firstname.lastname@example.org for more information.Back to Top

 - Completion of a minimum of 42 semester hours, including the 15-credit hours of required core curriculum, 3 hours of capstone coursework in the second year, and 24 credits of free electives

 - A minimum grade point average of 3.0 on a 4.0 scale

 - Passage of written and oral foreign language examinations

 - Passage of an oral examination

-- Oral proficiency in a major European language other than English and reading proficiency in a second European language
+- Proficiency in one European language other than English

 - Completion of a master’s project and participation in the MAGES Final Colloquium